Tips to Promote Healthy Nutrition in Recovery

 Common Missteps When Trying to Improve Nutrition in Recovery

-2. Fat-Free Fallacy– We’re all exposed to a number of low-fat and fat-free items every time we walk into the grocery store.
-While reducing the amount of fat intake to someone with a high fatty diet is a good thing, cutting fat out altogether or in large percentages is actually not.
+2. Fat-Free Fallacy – We’re all exposed to a number of low-fat and fat-free items every time we walk into the grocery store.
+While reducing the amount of fat intake to someone with a high-fat diet is a good thing, cutting fat out altogether or in large percentages is actually not.
 Fat is a legitimate, beneficial and necessary part of our diets.
-Fat is a part of our body that plays an important role like all components inside us do.
+Fat is a part of our body that plays an important role, like all components inside us do.
 For starters, fat is what helps us feel full and stay full.
-Fat also helps stabilize our blood sugar levels which we learned in our last nutrition blog is an imperative focus of healthy nutrition in recovery.
+Fat also helps stabilize our blood sugar levels, which we learned in our last nutrition blog is an imperative focus of healthy nutrition in recovery.
 A healthy amount of fat in our diets ensures that we don’t constantly feel hungry.

-3. Diet Martyrdom– We’ve all probably been guilty at some point in our lives of putting on a few pounds and going into extreme diet lockdown, denying ourselves all sweets, fats salts etc, basically all of the foods that make us happy.
+3. Diet Martyrdom – We’ve all probably been guilty at some point in our lives of putting on a few pounds and going into extreme diet lockdown, denying ourselves all sweets, fats salts, etc – basically all of the foods that make us happy.
 This practice is setting you up for failure from the beginning.
 Completely cutting out all of your favorite, most satisfying foods increases your likelihood to binge.
 A keystone of nutrition in recovery is to find a healthy, sustainable balance that works for you.
 It doesn’t mean you can never eat a piece of candy, it just means you shouldn’t eat it every day.
-Moderation plays a big role and denying ourselves all of the foods that we love is not reasonable.
+Moderation plays a big role in nutrition, and denying ourselves all of the foods that we love is not reasonable.

-Destination Hope: The Women’s Program is a premier addiction treatment facility for women suffering from substance abuse and dual diagnosis in Florida.
+Destination Hope is a premier addiction treatment facility for men and women suffering from substance abuse and dual diagnosis in Florida.
 We understand the significance good nutrition plays in a successful recovery and can help you learn to achieve both.
 If you or a loved one could benefit from the focused care of Destination Hope, please don’t hesitate to call us today.
 Your tomorrow can start today.